Is Shampoo Bad for Your Hair? Common Shampoo Myths

 • It causes tangles (which require conditioner)

-• It promotes sebum over-production
+• It promotes excessive sebum production.

 Common Myths About Shampoo That Keep You Coming Back For More